teamtomo/teamtomo-site-archive/teamtomo/about.md

-# about
+# About the project

-`teamtomo.org` was created in an effort to improve the ability of the cryo-ET community to integrate newcomers. [#teamtomo](https://twitter.com/hashtag/teamtomo) is often used by members of the Cryo-ET community to share info or ask questions on Twitter.
+`teamtomo.org` was established in an effort to improve the ability of the cryo-ET community to integrate newcomers.
+[#teamtomo](https://twitter.com/hashtag/teamtomo) is often used by members of the Cryo-ET community to share info or ask questions on Twitter.

 The project is currently maintained by [Alister Burt](https://twitter.com/AlisterBurt) and [Lorenzo Gaifas](https://twitter.com/brisvag/), but the platform is intended to develop as a community effort.
 We plan to de-centralize maintenance as soon as possible, facilitating contributions from other parties and a more open, transparent platform.
 If you'd like to help us moving forward, please do get in touch!